kabanoid/WWW-Deezer/README.md

 Put the correct copyright and licence information here.

-Copyright (C) 2013 by Michael Katasonov
+Copyright (C) 2013-2016 by Mikhail Katasonov

 This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself, either Perl version 5.14.2 or,